Silvio Scaglia: Fastweb investigation - Telecom Italia Sparkle

 As former CEO of Fastweb, Scaglia was under investigation for the crime of “conspiracy to commit tax fraud” in the Fastweb-Telecom Italia Sparkle investigation.
 The alleged tax evasion crimes, brought on by various paid service operators which used the Fastweb and Telecom Italia Sparkle networks, were said to have occurred between 2003-2006.

-On February 23, 2010, the Rome judge overseeing preliminary investigations issued a preventive detention order for Scaglia, among others, in response to a request by the anti-mafia public prosecutor's office.
-Through his lawyers, Scaglia agreed to come in for questioning and returned to Italy on a private flight from Antigua on February 26, 2010.
+On 23 February 2010, the Rome judge overseeing preliminary investigations issued a preventive detention order for Scaglia, among others, in response to a request by the anti-mafia public prosecutor's office.
+Through his lawyers, Scaglia agreed to come in for questioning and returned to Italy on a private flight from Antigua on 26 February 2010.

-On November 23, 2010, the trial began.On February 24, 2011, after nearly a year of preventive detention, Scaglia was released on the order of judges of the First Penal Section of the Court of Rome.
+On 23 November 2010, the trial began.
+On 24 February 2011, after nearly a year of preventive detention, Scaglia was released on the order of judges of the First Penal Section of the Court of Rome.

-On October 17, 2013, the same court issued a sentence acquitting Scaglia of all charges and establishing his “complete non-involvement in the matter."
-On September 27, 2017, Rome's Court of Appeal upheld the acquittal of Silvio Scaglia in agreement with the 2013 verdict of the First Penal Section of the Court of Rome.
+On 17 October 2013, the same court issued a sentence acquitting Scaglia of all charges and establishing his “complete non-involvement in the matter."
+On 27 September 2017, Rome's Court of Appeal upheld the acquittal of Silvio Scaglia in agreement with the 2013 verdict of the First Penal Section of the Court of Rome.

-National press largely reported on the incident, qualifying the court case as “unjust” and a process which “damaged the national economy”.
+The national press largely reported on the incident, qualifying the court case as “unjust” and a process which “damaged the national economy”.

 On 27 October 2013, Scaglia's judicial ordeal was quoted by the soon-to-be prime minister Matteo Renzi at the Leopolda meeting in Florence as an injustice that should no longer occur.

+Legal Disputes and Fraud Lawsuits

+In February 2022, after Haart filed for divorce, Scaglia dismissed Haart from her role as CEO of Elite World Group (EWG), the company they co-owned.
+Haart contested her dismissal, claiming that as a 50% owner of EWG, she could not be removed without her consent.
+However, in August 2022, the Delaware Chancery Court ruled that Haart owned 49.99%, therefore Scaglia was the controlling shareholder.

+Fraud Lawsuit

+In February 2023, Julia Haart filed a fraud lawsuit against Silvio Scaglia, Paolo Barbieri, Jeffrey Feinman, and the accounting firm, DDK & Company.
+Haart alleged that Scaglia misrepresented her ownership in the company.
+The lawsuit was initially dismissed by the court, but Haart appealed the decision.
+In October 2024, the Supreme Court of the State of New York Appellate Division granted Haart the appeal and allowed the fraud case to proceed.